1up-lab/ContaoSecurityCheckerBundle/README.md

 License
 -------

 This bundle is under the MIT license.
-See the complete license in the bundle:
+See the complete license in the bundle.

 Reporting an issue or a feature request